Lower School Traditions

 During the month of December, Lower School children and faculty work together to create a beautiful musical tribute to the winter season.
 This event offers a rich combination of time-honored carols as well as songs celebrating cultures near and far.
 While this program is steeped in school tradition, new and innovative works are included each year.
 Lower School Carols always proves a joyful way to send everyone off for the winter holidays.

 Black History Month Assembly

-We embed the accomplishments of African-Americans in all curricular areas throughout the year, then set aside a February assembly to highlight and honor the contributions of various individuals, some who are famous and others who are less well known.
+We embed the accomplishments of African American people in all curricular areas throughout the year, then set aside a February assembly to highlight and honor the contributions of various individuals – those who are world-famous as well as those who are less well known.
 The format of this assembly varies from year to year, but all Lower School students contribute.

 Third Grade Science Fair

 One of the capstone events for our third-grade students is February's Science Fair.
-Parents and students are invited to meet our young scientists, who display their work and explain the findings from experiments in which they used the scientific process to form a hypothesis, collect data, and draw conclusions.
+Parents and students are invited to learn from our young scientists, who display their work and explain their findings from experiments in which they used the scientific process to form a hypothesis, collect data, and draw conclusions.

-In May, our kindergartners delight Lower School students and kindergarten parents with their annual Kindergarten Circus.
-Clowns, bodybuilders, wild animals, acrobats and more take the stage to entertain the audience.
+In May, our kindergartners delight their families and fellow Lower School students with the annual Kindergarten Circus.
+Clowns, bodybuilders, wild animals, acrobats, and more take the stage to entertain the audience.
 Our older students enjoy reminiscing about their roles in the circus.

 Lower School Field Day

 Field Day marks the end of the school year with a morning of relay races, collaborative games and dancing.
 Students rotate through a series of fun activity stations, which are led by faculty members and parent volunteers.